ShaneCurcuru/slides/apachecon/WhoPaysForFoundations-ApacheConAtHome2021.md

 - Marketing / ecosystem development

 ???
 We still rely on many volunteers to help, but when it comes to reviewing contracts or doing the accounting on donations, we need hired help.
 Accounting volunteers are rare to find in the coding world, and few coders want to carry a beeper for 24x7 support when the server goes down.
-All these services we need money for.
+All these services we typically need funds to hire the right expertise.

-All of these services are hard to provide at scale with volunteers - so Foundations are needed to provide the fiscal organization to pay someone to provide them.
+All of these services are hard to provide at scale with volunteers - so Foundations are needed to provide the fiscal organization to pay someone to provide them, along with the governance to ensure services match what your project needs.

 ---